 You guys, I’m SO excited about today’s post that I’m posting it early!
 If you follow along with me, you’ll know I’m currently smack-dab in the middle of the $100 Room Challenge, hosted by the talented Erin of Lemons, Lavender, and Laundry!
 So, it’s week four and I’m knee deep in sawdust and drills, trying to get my shelving unit finished in time!
 So far I’ve shared my plan, made a hairpin legged coffee table for less than $40, and came up with a new-to-me end table solution, leaving me with a to-do list with fewer things checked off than I’d like.
 However, we’re in the home stretch.
 And then, I decided to make things interesting by adding something to my list rather than subtracting – how about a painted brick fireplace makeover!

-I knew when I started the living room that I’d need to do something with the painted brick fireplace.
+I knew when I started the living room that I’d need to do something with the painted brick fireplace – what better than a painted brick fireplace makeover!

 The color and texture I’d painted years before just didn’t gel with the new design, and it was bugging me.
 It was time for something new, and I was thinking bold, blue and beautiful!
 At least until I started thinking about it.

-When I decided to paint the fireplace, my first thought was to go big (and bold) or to go home.
+When I decided to embark on my painted brick fireplace makeover, my first thought was to go big (and bold) or to go home.
 Then, I decided something light, something safe and something “grown-up” would give me more flexibility; sophisticated gray tones.
 I painted the entire fireplace front, but when I stood back and looked at it, it didn’t give me that feeling of glee I get when I walk into a room that is my idea of perfect.
 The gray was just okay – it had little impact on me at all, which is the exact opposite of what I wanted it to do.
 I wanted the fireplace to pop and immediately draw your eye, but instead, the feature just faded into the background.

 TAKING A CHANCE